77Rev/77Rev/README.md

 - 💬 You can ask me about Physics, Maths or Linux.
 - 📫 You can reach me on discord: 77rev
 - 😄 Pronouns: he/him
-- 🧲 Fun fact: When I was 14, I participated in a country level astronomy competition and finished 2nd.
+- 🧲 Fun fact 1: When I was 14, I participated in a country level astronomy competition and finished 2nd.
+- 🧲 Fun fact 2: I'm into gaming, e.g. I play World of Warships and WARNO.

 ### 👾 Hobbies
 - Cybersecurity: information security and defensive cybersecurity in particular.